anthony-tresontani/methodic-python/TDD.rst

   self.assertEquals( "XX", predict_gender("Jojo"))

 Introducing PyHamcrest...
-Test should be readible and explicit, pyhamcrest improve that.
+Tests should be readible and explicit (remember ambush 9), pyhamcrest improve that.
 Simple

    assert_that(predict_gender("Jojo"), is_(equal_to("XX"))